Sanjeev Sanyal: Reception

 Manu Pillai, a popular historian, commended The Ocean of Churn for being a "delightful introduction to the world of the Indian Ocean" despite the possibility of professional scholars challenging his narrative and conclusions; he welcomed Sanyal's command over a layered and complex past, his "accessible" yet "captivating narrative", and especially the reevaluation of Ashoka.
 Shiv Visvanathan, a social anthropologist specialising in science and technology studies, praised the same work for being a feisty, combative, and comprehensive history of the Indian Ocean aimed at a general audience; like Pillai, he commended the "devastating" reconstruction of Ashoka and recovering figures from the margins of history.
 Nonetheless, Visvanathan cautioned that "a professional historian might crib" at Sanyal's efforts.

 His history books have been described as Hindutva revisionist.
-(Sanyal objects to this.)
+Sanyal objects to such professional historical critiques.
 Academic historians have rejected Sanyal's revisionism.
 Meera Visvanathan, a historian of ancient India, finds him ignorant of methodologies in historical research.
 For all his clarion calls to go back to primary sources, Sanyal's citations remained restricted to secondary sources and mostly, mainstream histories that he sought to critique.
 In deconstructing the narrative of Ashoka, Sanyal failed to apply source-criticism (Note: Sanyal is noted to have subjected contemporary edicts, Buddhist hagiographies, and Sri Lankan legends to the same treatment.) and imposed a host of anachronistic categories on the past; likewise, Sanyal remained oblivious of recent scholarship on Mauryan India (Note: Visvanathan emphasises the documented fuzziness of the Mauryan economy and the determination that Arthshastra was the work of multiple post-Mauryan scholars.) and misrecognised a shastra of political economy, as it developed in Ancient India, as a manual of Mauryan statecraft.
 Similarly, Sanyal's analysis of the Mahabharata was held to be an exercise in speculation to fit preconceived notions of history.
 Overall, Visvanathan found his works to be "riddled with holes" which commanded popularity among masses only because of Sanyal's "rhetorical flourish" and a simplicity that synced to majoritarian prejudices — Sanyal's work having not been critiqued or contested by professional historians, who have never taken him seriously, is why, Visvanathan suggests, he has grown in stature and confidence.

 Rohan D'Souza, a historian of South Asia at Kyoto University, approved of Visvanathan's critique as a "reality-check" to Sanyal's amateur efforts at rewriting history.
-R. Mahalakshmi, a historian of ancient India at Jawaharlal Nehru University, held Sanyal's reinterpretation of Ashoka to be entirely lacking in "contextual understanding" of the King and a politically motivated endeavor on the overall.
+R. Mahalakshmi, a historian of ancient India at Jawaharlal Nehru University, held Sanyal's reinterpretation of Ashoka to be entirely lacking in "contextual understanding" of the King and a politically motivated endeavour on the overall.

+Sanyal has been accused of unfairly blaming the judiciary for India’s failures, while failing to question the actions or inaction of the government and Parliament, including outdated laws, misconceived new laws, inadequate infrastructure, the government’s own frivolous litigation, and broader deficits in the rule of law, all of which place immense pressure on the understaffed judiciary.